YujiSODE/nDRandom/README.md

   - `$option`: a keyword to determine output type
   - `$min1, $max1 and $division1`: data range
   - `$min2, $max2 and $division2 (, ..., $minN, $maxN and $divisionN)`: optional data ranges
-    - `$dividson`: number of divided ranges that are not less than 2
+    - `$division`: number of divided ranges that are not less than 2

 ### Tcl
 - `::nDRandom::setRange min max division;`: loads a variable range